ogratton/Murmurations/LOGBOOK.md

 * Added attractors for the swarm agents
 * Changed visual code from Pygame to Pyglet
+	* Boids are now cubes, and attractors spheres, rather than lines
+	* User can now move camera around in 3D space and snap to objects
 * (Changed normal constants to prevent "overfitting" of sorts)
+* Visual sim is laggy if I use the monkey head instead of cube for boid model
+	* Probably not a problem and may be better once using faster vector class(?)

 ### 2017/11/10 - Week 7